UNISvalbard/Geo-SfM/_sources/content/lessons/l1/tutorial.md

 |           ...
 ├───────gcps
 |           (We'll get back to this in a later session)
-├───export_directory (where you place export models and files to)
+├───export (where you place export models and files to)
         ...
 └───metashape (This is where you save your Agisoft Metashape projects to)
         {metashape_project_name}.psx